galaxyxlogan/erc721-ipfs/glsxgrantreadme.md

 $90/Hr (15-20 hrs/week)
 = $15,000

-Maintenance & Upgrade plans
+Maintenance & Upgrade plans:

 Maintain our system with GLS and with at least 1 of their collectors for at least 6 months.

 Maintaining Repos and keeping libraries up to date will help build off this software adding features as necessary.

-Team
+Team:
 Alex Mirran (CEO)
 Northeastern University Finance & Entrepreneurship Undergraduate 2018 Experience in technology consulting with many years spent learning in the Bitcoin/Blockchain space